jdai8/wsj/README.md

 ## free-wsj
-Chrome extension thats sets `referer` header to `https://facebook.com` to bypass WSJ paywall.
+A chrome extension that sets the `referer` header to `https://facebook.com` and removes `cookie` headers in order to bypass the WSJ paywall.